Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

 Input: Initial raw node features $X_v$

-Output: Node embeddings $h^{(l)}_v$ after L GNN layers
+Output: Node embeddings $h^{(L)}_v$ after L GNN layers

+- The Over-smoothing Problem:

+  The depth of GNN layers tells us how many hops away in the network we go to aggregate the info.
+It is different from the traditional notion of (non-graph) neural network layers, which adds complexity and expressive power as it gets deeper.

-- The Over-smoothing Problem: When stacking many GNN layers, all the node embeddings converge to the same value.
-This is bad because we want to use node embeddings o differentiate nodes.
+  When stacking many GNN layers, all the node embeddings converge to the same value.
+This is bad because we want to use node embeddings of differentiate nodes.

 - Receptive Field of a GNN:
   - Receptive field: The set of nodes that determine the embedding of a node of interest